 Linda Farrant gave an overview of the main points of discussion at the Committee’s last meeting on 18 January.

-The decision by the National Audit Office to conduct a Value for Money study into Ofsted, which s expected to be published in early 2018, was noted.
+The decision by the National Audit Office to conduct a Value for Money study into Ofsted, which is expected to be published in early 2018, was noted.

 Any other business